ricardoconzatti/demo/homer-demo/README.md

-A simple demo application in containers, featuring a web server and a database.
-The highlight here is Homer Simpson.
+A simple demo application in containers, featuring a web server with Apache + PHP 8.4 and a PostgreSQL 16 database.
+And of course, the star of the show is Homer Simpson.